Core concepts/Route graph

 • Path pattern matching for runtime events.

-• Broken URL checks.
+• Broken-URL guardrail checks.

 • Setup health.